 - Assess relative value.

 - Will research the motivations of the sellers and look for pressure points like death, debt or divorce.

 - Comment on yield and the potential for capital growth.

 - Negotiate with the seller and their agent.
 (Not all selling agents are slippery but some certainly are).

 - Introduce the best mortgage brokers, accountants and wealth managers along with advisors, tradesmen & lawyers.

 - Liaise with solicitors, valuers, surveyors, architects, builders and contractors.

 - Help help to make your next move the smoothest and painless experience possible.

-Buying agents seek out properties in London and the country that may not even be on the open market.
-We review those that are, provide objective advice on each and discretion for people who would rather not have their private business paraded in public.
-Estate agents are not brokers trying to mediate between two parties – the selling agent wants to sell for the highest price and the buying agent is there to do the best deal for the buyer.
+I look for properties in London and in the country.
+I review those that we find, provide objective advice on each and discretion for people who would rather not have their private business paraded in public.
+Estate agents are not brokers trying to mediate between two parties – the selling agent wants to sell for the highest price and the buying agent in turn is there to do the best deal for the buyer.